CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 [docs/design_choices.md](docs/design_choices.md)

 ## Support
-In case you need support with the set-up of the OSDD, you can contact Serina (serina.vandekragt@ictu.nl)
+In case you need support with the set-up of the OSDD, please contact Serina (serina.vandekragt@ictu.nl).

 ## Roadmap
 To be added